• Skip to primary navigation

 Although it might change the texture and the taste of the risotto slightly, you can reheat it in a microwave.
 Set your microwave to two minutes on medium heat and warm your risotto stirring from time to time.

-I hope you enjoy the process of making this delicious Gourmet Mushroom Risotto recipe as much as you would enjoy eating it! 🙂
+I hope you enjoy the process of making this creamy, comforting, and rich Wild Mushroom Risotto as much as you enjoy eating it! 🙂

 Bon appétit! / Afiyet Olsun!